Sasisekhar/DEVS_manual_example/README.md

 |:heavy_check_mark:|:heavy_check_mark:|:x:|:x:|

 ## Introduction
-NOT YET MODIFIED TO REFLECT WHAT IS IN THE REPO.
+This repository contains the code for the Cadmium Manual

 ## Dependencies
 This project assumes that you have Cadmium installed in a location accessible by the environment variable $CADMIUM.
-_This dependency would be met by default if you are using the ARSLAB servers.
+_This dependency would be met by default if you are using the DEVSsim servers.
 To check, try `echo $CADMIUM` in the terminal_

 ## Build
 To build this project, run: